LifeChef/api-docs/README.md

 Partners are provided with a unique set of API keys that identify them from other partners.
 Using these keys, partners can perform various operations such as looking up coupons, querying patient statuses, and retrieving product order details.
 The API does not permit modification of existing patient records but allows the creation of new subscriptions through the creation of referrals.
 Modification permited only to created referrals who still not use referral URL.

+## Glossary of Terms

+- **Referral**: A potential patient who has started but not completed the signup process.
+- **Patient**: A referral who has completed the signup process.
+- **Product Order**: An order created from a subscription at a specific time for a particular patient.
+- **Order Modification Date**: The date when a product order is created from a subscription.
+- **Delivery Date**: The date when the product order is shipped.
+- **Program**: The patient's meal plan/goal/diet.
+- **Flag Skipped**: Indicates whether a patient has skipped an upcoming week.

 ### Key API Operations

 1. **Look Up Coupons**: